yearico

 18 CORPORATE SOCIAL RESPONSIBILITY

-Expenditure towards corporate social responsibility, in accordance with Companies Act, 2013, is recognised in the Profit
+Expenditure towards corporate social responsibility, in accordance with The Companies Act, 2013, is recognized in the

 1 CAPITAL